The Shattering Peace: Summary

 Due to the tripart agreement between the Colonial Union, Earth, and the alien Conclave, there has been peace in the galaxy for ten years now.
 However, some issues are simmering below the diplomatic surface.
-Gretchen Trjillo, Head of Analysis for the Colonial Union State Department for the Obin — a one person job — along with her Obin assistant and friend Ran are sent on a secret mission to investigate the disappearance of the off-the-record colony Unity, located inside an asteroid formerly occupied by the Obin.
+Gretchen Trujillo, Head of Analysis for the Colonial Union State Department for the Obin — a one person job — along with her Obin assistant and friend Ran are sent on a secret mission to investigate the disappearance of the off-the-record colony Unity, located inside an asteroid formerly occupied by the Obin.
 This experimental colony includes various species to test if they can coexist peacefully.
 Many of the human settlers are former Roanoke colonists, among them Dr. Magdy Metwalli, Gretchen's ex-boyfriend.
 Shortly before the asteroid disappeared, the Consu — the most technologically advanced aliens in known space, who typically ignore other species but have recently shown renewed interest in the Obin — were spotted in that solar system.
 Thousands of years ago, the Consu artificially uplifted the Obin from primitive beings to intelligent ones, intentionally leaving them without individual self-awareness.
 It was the humans who later granted the Obin an artificial consciousness.
 Gretchen's team includes representatives from all the other major factions in space.